 Emotions tend to run high during interactions with customer service representatives, and tensions have only risen during the stressful times we live in.
 Whether you're calling a rep or approaching someone in a store, chances are that you have a problem you want them to help resolve—and when there is no quick solution, it can be easy to overreact and say things you don't mean.
 Though you may be tempted to make threats and spew harsh four-letter words, doing so ultimately only makes matters worse.
 To help you keep calm and get the help you need, we've rounded up the 27 things you should avoid saying or doing during interactions with customer service reps, according to customer service experts.
 And for more phrases to avoid, learn the 25 Things You Should Never Say to a Retail Cashier.

-While the person on the other end is working for the company that’s frustrating you, avoid conflating that individual with their organization since whatever is bothering you wasn’t directly their fault.
-Dane Kolbaba, founder of Watchdog Pest Control, urges against “using ‘you’ or ‘your’ when referring to mistakes the company (or a previous representative) made.”
+Though a customer service rep works for the company that's frustrating you, avoid conflating that individual with their organization.
+After all, whatever is bothering you isn't directly their fault, and blaming them won't help you in the long run.
+Specifically, Dane Kolbaba, founder of Watchdog Pest Control, cautions against "using 'you' or 'your' when referring to mistakes the company (or a previous representative) made."

-“If they’re personally insulted for an issue they had no direct hand in, it’s completely human to feel less helpful, and these representatives are no different,” Kolbaba notes.
-You’re better off trying to ally yourself with them in order to solve the issue together, rather than lumping the rep in with the problem and accusing them.
+"If they're personally insulted for an issue they had no direct hand in, it's completely human to feel less helpful, and these representatives are no different," he says.
+You're better off trying to ally yourself with the person trying to help you so you can solve the issue together.

 "Your company screwed up, so you better fix this."